The Liberator Ending, Explained

 The series begins right in the middle of the Allied Invasion of Sicily.
 Sparks’ regiment is part of the 45th Infantry Division, also known as the Thunderbirds.
 During one of their missions, his men find a boy hiding in a ramshackle house.
 They later learn that his parents and grandfather have been killed.
 As a parting gift, the boy gives his family’s gun to Sparks, something that he will carry for the rest of the war.
 During an assault on an enemy position, Sparks is grievously wounded and sent to Algeria for treatment.

-It is then that the story shifts to the time when Sparks met the men who would become closer to him than his own family, Samuel Coldfoot (Martin Sensmeier), Able Gomez (Jose Miguel Vasquez), and Joe Hallowell (Bryan Hibbard), to name a few.
+It is then that the story shifts to the time when Sparks met the men who would become closer to him than his own family: Samuel Coldfoot (Martin Sensmeier), Able Gomez (Jose Miguel Vasquez), and Joe Hallowell (Bryan Hibbard), to name a few.
 All of them were deemed difficult.
 And this was 1940s America, after all.
 There were racial and social stigmas, even in the army.
 But the group quickly realizes that their new C.O. is unlike any other they previously met.
 Inspired by his sense of honor and equality, they become the best squad in the camp.

 The Liberator Ending

 The title refers to the non-German European perspective about the Allied forces during the later stages of the war when men like Sparks and his soldiers liberated city after city from the German occupation.
 During this perilous journey, Sparks loses most of the men he started it with.
 Even Gomez dies during the Battle of Aschaffenburg.
-Despite that and witnessing all the nightmarish things that a man can do to another, he never loses his inner humanity.
+Despite witnessing all the nightmarish things that a man can do to another, he never loses his inner humanity.

 Sparks is as horrified as any of his men by what he sees in Dachau but doesn’t let it control his emotions.
 When Walsh (Lorne MacFadyen) and some other soldiers begin shooting the German POWs, he intervenes, telling them, “… this is not what we came here to do.
 This is what we came here to stop.”
 This sense of lawful justice is prevalent in all his actions.
 The German POWs are not the camp guards; to begin with, they are wounded soldiers taking shelter in the camp.